DmitrySerg/data-wondering/dark-forest-game-theory/dark-forest-game-theory.md

 Besides the pleasant shivers down my spine, I also got a fascinating idea to play with.
 So in this article, I want to share my thoughts on one of the most intriguing ideas explored in the trilogy: the Dark Forest theory.

-Dive in for your daily dose of man-made horrors beyond comprehension and remember: YOU ARE BUGS!
+Dive in for your daily dose of man-made horrors beyond comprehension and remember: [YOU ARE BUGS](https://www.youtube.com/watch?v=tEBIbJrUYZk)!

 <p align="center">
 <img src="images/you_are_bugs.png" alt="YOU ARE BUGS" style="width:400px;"/>
 </p>

-# Where is everybody?
+# Where is Everybody?

 There are over [100 billion stars](https://www.space.com/25959-how-many-stars-are-in-the-milky-way.html) in our galaxy, and over [2 trillion galaxies](https://www.skyatnightmagazine.com/space-science/how-many-galaxies-in-universe) in the observable universe.
 How come we haven't seen any evidence of life outside Earth?
 Are we the first?
 Or the last?
 The only ones?